syncfusion-content/winui-docs/winui/Circular-Charts/Legend.md

 **Docking**

 Legends can be docked left, right, and top or bottom around the chart area using [DockPosition]() property.
-By default, the ChartLegend is docked at the top of the chart as mentioned earlier.
+By default, the chart legend is docked at the top of the chart as mentioned earlier.

 To display the legend at the bottom, you can set the [DockPosition]() as [Left]() as in below code snippet.